 Next up is possibly the hardest part and probably the one that gets skipped the most.
 Try as much as possible to be human.

 Now, a lot of you think being human means giving in to the customer’s requests.
 However, I find the most powerful way of expressing human connection is relating to real-world events.
+But how do you connect with people just by using voice?

 Is it Christmas and they have an order that’s not going to make it on time?
 Say “oh no, right on Christmas!
 I’m so sorry.
 Really not a good time for this to happen.”